 For the crust:

-- On a floured surface, roll out the pie crust dough and fit into a 9-inch non-stick tart pan with removable bottom.
-(If you use the pie crust recipe I recommend you don't need to grease the tart pan.)
+- Roll out the pie crust dough on a floured surface.
+Fit the dough into a 9-inch non-stick tart pan with removable bottom.
+(If you use the pie crust recipe I recommend, you don't need to grease the tart pan.)

-- Transfer the pan to the freezer and chill for at least 15 minutes while you make the frangipane and prepare the fruit.
+- Transfer the pan to the freezer.
+Chill for at least 15 minutes while you make the frangipane and prepare the fruit.
 Heat the oven to 375 degrees F.

 For the frangipane filling:

-- With an electric mixer or a standing mixer, whip the butter and the sugar until well combined and creamy.
+- With an electric mixer or a standing mixer, whip the butter and the sugar until well combined and creamy.8 tablespoons unsalted butter, softened, ½ cup granulated sugar

 - Whip in almond flour, eggs and vanilla extract.
-Continue to whip until the mix turns pale and fluffy, scraping down the sides of the mixing bowl as needed.
+Continue to whip until the mix turns pale and fluffy (1 to 2 minutes).
+Scrape down the sides of the mixing bowl as needed.1 cup blanched almond flour, 2 large eggs, ½ teaspoon vanilla extract

-- Using a rubber spatula, mix in all-purpose flour, salt and orange zest.
-Transfer to the fridge until you're ready to assemble the tart.
+- Using a rubber spatula, stir in all-purpose flour, salt and orange zest.
+Transfer to the fridge until you're ready to assemble the tart.1 tablespoon all-purpose flour, 1 pinch of salt, ½ teaspoon orange zest (you need about half a small orange for that)

 For the fruit filling:

 - Whisk sugar, corn starch and cardamom together in a large bowl.
-Set aside.
+Set aside.2 tablespoons granulated sugar, 1 teaspoon corn starch, ¾ teaspoon ground cardamom

-- Toss apple slices and whole cranberries with the sugar mix until well coated.
+- Toss apple slices and whole cranberries with the sugar mix until well coated.½ cup fresh cranberries

 To assemble and bake the tart:

-- Fill the frangipane filling into the tart crust using an offset spatula or a rubber spatula.
+- Fill the frangipane filling into the unbaked, frozen tart crust using an offset spatula or a rubber spatula.

-- Stick the apple slices into the frangipane filing vertically in a spiral pattern.
+- Stick the apple slices into the frangipane filing vertically.
+Start with a circle of apple slices on the outside, then cut or break the remaining slices and make a smaller circle in the center of the tart.
 (You may have a few slices left over.)

-- Set the tart on a baking sheet** and bake until the filling is golden-brown and the center is firm to the touch, 50 to 60 minutes.
+- Set the tart pan on a baking sheet**.
+Bake until the filling is golden-brown and the center is firm to the touch, 50 to 60 minutes.
 (Check the tart after 45 minutes.
-If the edges start to get too dark before the center is fully baked, lay strips of aluminum foil on the dark spots to prevent further browning.)
+If the edges get too dark before the center is fully baked, lay strips of aluminum foil on the dark spots.
+That will prevent further browning.)

-- Let the tart cool, then release it from the pan and serve.
+- Let the tart cool, then release from the pan and serve.

 Notes: